Advice > Consulting

 Pitch

-Candidate: I’d like to tell you about a time at my previous company where I convinced my boss that we should pitch for a contract she thought we had no chance of winning.
-We didn’t win that contract but, thanks to the relationship we were able to establish with them via the pitching process, we started to do a lot of business with them from that point onwards.
+Candidate: I’d like to tell you about a time at my previous company when I convinced my boss that we should pitch for a contract she thought we had no chance of winning.
+We didn’t win that contract but, thanks to the relationship we established with the brand via the pitching process, we started to do a lot of business with them from that point onwards.
 Does that sound like the sort of thing you’re looking for?

 Interviewer: Yes, sounds interesting.
 Please go on.